cpfaff/rbefdata_paper/paper/rbefdata.md

 ```

-The dataset from the proposal contains three datasets, of which we do only use
+The dataset list from the proposal contains three datasets, of which we do only
-the second and third.
+use the second and third.
 These two are written into two variables called
 `Nretention` and `design` before deciding upon how to merge them.
 Inspecting
 the headers of both dataset reveals each of them contains a column containing a
 `plot_id` that seems suitable for merging.
 But we can also make use the